EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Theoretical Convergence Results

+$\bullet$ For \algname{EF21-BC}, we show $\cO(\nicefrac{1}{\alpha_w\alpha_M\varepsilon^2})$ complexity result, which naturally extends $\cO(\nicefrac{1}{\alpha_w \varepsilon^2})$ complexity to the case when compression is also applied by server.
+The most related method, which applies a biased compression in both directions, is \algname{DoubleSqueeze} of \citet{DoubleSqueeze}.
+This algorithm acheives only $\cO(\nicefrac{\Delta}{\varepsilon^3})$, moreover, it uses a strong assumption on the compressors ($\Exp{\|\cC(x) - x\|} \leq \Delta$), which is not satisfied for practically interesing examples such as Top-$K$.
+Therefore, our analysis improves upon the previous result by acheving better rates and using a more flexible class of compressors.

-\item Similarly, our result for \algname{EF21-HB} is roughly $\cO(\nicefrac{1}{\varepsilon^2})$ (note that the momentum parameter $\eta$ is usually constant such as 0.2, 0.4, 0.9 used in our experiments).
-However, previous result of \algname{M-CSER} is roughly $\cO(\nicefrac{G}{\varepsilon^3})$ and it is proven under an additional bounded gradient assumption.
-Similarly, our \algname{EF21-HB} is better by a large factor $\nicefrac{1}{\varepsilon}$.
+$\bullet$ Our iteration complexity for \algname{EF21-HB} is of order $\cO(\nicefrac{1}{\varepsilon^2})$.
+In contrast, the previous result of \algname{M-CSER} is $\cO(\nicefrac{G}{\varepsilon^3})$ and its analysis requires an additional bounded gradient assumption.
+Moreover, we improve the dependence on momentum and contraction parameters by splitting the product of $(1-\eta)^{-1}$ and $\al^{-1}$ into the sum.

-\item For \algname{EF21-SGD} and \algname{EF21-PAGE}, we want to reduce the gradient complexity by using (variance-reduced) stochastic gradients instead of full gradient in the vanilla \algname{EF21}.
-Note that $\sigma^2$ and $\Delta^{\inf}$ in \algname{EF21-SGD} could be much smaller than $G$ in \algname{Choco-SGD} since $G$ always depends on the dimension (and can be even infinite), while $\sigma^2$ and $\Delta^{\inf}$ are mostly dimension-free parameters (particularly, they are very small if the functions/data samples are similar/close).
+$\bullet$ For \algname{EF21-SGD} and \algname{EF21-PAGE}, we want to reduce the gradient complexity by using (variance-reduced) stochastic gradients instead of full gradient in the vanilla \algname{EF21}.
+Note that $\sigma^2$ and $\Delta^{\inf}$ in \algname{EF21-SGD} could be much smaller than $G$ in \algname{Choco-SGD}, while $\sigma^2$ and $\Delta^{\inf}$ are often dimension-free parameters (particularly, they are very small if the functions/data samples are similar).
 Thus, for high dimensional problems (e.g., deep neural networks), \algname{EF21-SGD} can be better than \algname{Choco-SGD}.
-Besides, in the finite-sum case \eqref{eq:finite_sum_case}, especially if the number of data samples $m$ on each client is not very large, then \algname{EF21-PAGE} is much better since its complexity is roughly $\cO(\nicefrac{\sqrt{m}}{\varepsilon^2})$ while \algname{EF21-SGD} ones is roughly $\cO(\nicefrac{\sigma^2}{\varepsilon^4})$.
+Besides, in the finite-sum case \eqref{eq:finite_sum_case}, especially if the number of data samples $m$ on each client is not very large, then \algname{EF21-PAGE} is much better since its sample complexity is $\cO(\nicefrac{\sqrt{m}}{\varepsilon^2})$ while for \algname{EF21-SGD} it is of order $\cO(\nicefrac{\sigma^2}{\varepsilon^4})$.
+We can also observe that the sample complexities of \algname{EF21-SGD} and \algname{EF21-PAGE} do not have the linear speedup in the number of nodes (i.e., the devision by $n$) as it is present in (distributed) \algname{SGD} \citep{khaled2020better}.
+In Appendix~\ref{subsec:tightness_n} we experimentally verify the tightness of our rates w.r.t. $n$.